-Plus, the regular art tours explore more about the identity of the region as you can see on the short broadcast over below:
+Plus, the regular art tours explore more about the identity of the region.

 From Costa Navarino, it’s another 4-5 hour drive back to Athens (although another option, of course, is to leave the car at the airport in Kalamata and fly from there instead.)